 Authorized agent: The papers are delivered to someone authorized to receive them on your behalf (your secretary, a family member at your business address, etc.).

-Posting and mail: The papers are posted on your property and mailed to you if personal service can't be made (rare, and the court has to authorize it).
+Posting and mail: The papers are posted on your property and mailed to you if personal service cannot be made (rare, and the court has to authorize it).

-Service has to comply with Pennsylvania Rules of Civil Procedure 1026-1040.
+Service of original process has to comply with the Pennsylvania Rules of Civil Procedure governing service (Pa.R.Civ.P.
+400-441; the manner of service is set out in Rule 402, and alternative service by special order of court is governed by Rule 430).
 If the service was improper, you might be able to challenge it.
-That's a conversation for your attorney.
+That is a conversation for your attorney.

-Once you're served, you have 20 days from service to respond (Pa.R.Civ.P.
+When the complaint is served with a notice to defend or endorsed with a notice to plead (as it almost always is), you have 20 days from service to respond (Pa.R.Civ.P.
 1026).
 The count starts the day after service.
-If you're served on April 3, your deadline is April 23.
+If you are served on April 3, your deadline is April 23.
 If April 23 is a Saturday, your deadline extends to Monday, April 25.

 This deadline is firm.
 Missing it has catastrophic consequences.